Luke-Schreiber/light-weighted-ml-library/README.md

 All parameter changes will be prompted to the user with options, and the user enters the number corresponding with the option

+How to use Perceptron:

+Run the run.sh file and the answers for each perceptron type (standard, voted, averaged) will be printed.